A geometric study of Wasserstein spaces: Hadamard spaces: The boundary of viewed as a set of measures

 \begin{lemm} The map $ {(e_t)_{\geq 0}}_{\#}$ is a continuous map. \end{lemm} \begin{proof} Since the spaces we consider are metrizable, we just have to prove the sequential continuity.
 Consequently, we are given a sequence $(\mu_n)_{n \in \mathbb{N}}$ such that $\mu_n \rightharpoonup \mu$ in $ODT_x$.
 Now, since $e_t: \mathscr{R}_{x}(X) \longrightarrow X$ is a continuous map, we get that ${e_t}_{\#}\mu_n \rightharpoonup {e_t}_{\#}\mu$ in $\mathscr{P}(X)$.
 By definition of $ODT_x$, we have

 Since $ \int s^2(\gamma) \,\mu_n(d\gamma) = \int d^2(x,\gamma(1))\, \mu_n(d\gamma)$, the equality above implies the convergence of the second moment.
 Namely, we have

-This implies the convergence of ${e_t}_{\#}\mu_n$ to ${e_t}_{\#}\mu$ with respect to the Was\-sertein distance (see for instance \cite{Villani}).
+This implies the convergence of ${e_t}_{\#}\mu_n$ to ${e_t}_{\#}\mu$ with respect to the Was\-serstein distance (see for instance \cite{Villani}, Theorem 6.9).
 Thus, we have proved the pointwise convergence of rays.
 Now, since $t \longrightarrow \dw ({e_t}_{\#}\mu_n,{e_t}_{\#}\mu)$ is nondecreasing as proved in Lemma \ref{lemm:triangle}, we get the result. \end{proof}